mom-ocean/MOM6/docs/README.md

 Make install attempts to place the compiled version into /usr/local/bin.
 You can link to a specific executable within the virtual environment.
-At this point we also recommend renaming `doxygen` to `doxygen-1.8.19` within `/usr/local/bin`.
+At this point we also recommend renaming `doxygen` to `doxygen-1.8.20` within `/usr/local/bin`.

+#### Testing

+Currently, the majority of testing has been done with the following versions:
+* 1.8.13
+* 1.8.19

 ### Read the Docs

 The [Read the Docs](https://readthedocs.org/) (RTD) site uses a virtual machine (VM) for processing documentation.
 The VM architecture is type x86\_64.
-The defualt doxygen in use is 1.8.13 which produces XML that does not work for our use.
+The default version for doxygen is 1.8.13 on the RTD VM.

 NOTE: Using modified python modules on RTD is possible through careful crafting of the requirements.txt file.
 It is impossible to replace system binaries or compile code on RTD.
 It is possible to ship replacement binaries that can be run from the repo.
 For security reasons, a binary cannot be included in the MOM6 repository.